-Learn how to create an Object Storage container and manage it.
+Learn how to create and manage Object Storage buckets and objects.

-For new projects, we highly recommend using our S3*-compatible Object Storage, which benefits from our latest innovations and new features.
+For new projects, we highly recommend using our S3™*-compatible Object Storage, which benefits from our latest innovations and new features.

 Requirements